Gabby explains how to recreate the abstract style of David Hockney

 HOW TO JOIN THE ANGELL ART GROUP?

-At the moment our Art Group has gone online and takes place on our dedicated Angell Art Facebook Group.
+At the moment our Angell Art Group is full but we will soon be launching a new art group on Tuesday afternoons.
+Please email the team if you would like any further information.
+We also have a dedicated Angell Art Facebook Group.
 We have regular challenges set by our lovely volunteers Judith and Gabby, as well as extra tips and crafts for you to try.

 Sometimes all you need are simple lines.
 Try capturing your favourite buildings or cities with straggly lines.